Book Talk: ‘Natives’ and Black British History

 Hip Hop and Shakespeare: An Overview and Explanation

-VIRTUAL PROGRAMMING: Akala's Sunday Times bestselling memoir, Natives: Race and Class in the Ruins of Empire, captures the social, historical, and political context that grips the world today moving readers to action and activism armed with a rich understanding of the U.K's roles in racism throughout the world.
+Akala's bestselling memoir 'Natives' captures the social, historical, and political context that grips the world today, moving readers to action and activism armed with a rich understanding of the U.K's roles in racism throughout the world

-You cannot speak on the movement for black lives, social justice, and equity around the world without mentioning AKALA's influence throughout Europe, Australia, Africa and the USA.
-In his Sunday Times bestseller, Natives: Race and Class in the Ruins of Empire, the award-winning hip-hop artist, writer, and social entrepreneur pulls readers into an experience of being mixed-race (identifying as black) in a racially divided world.
+You cannot speak on the movement for Black lives, social justice, and equity around the world without mentioning AKALA's influence throughout Europe, Australia, Africa and the U.S. In his Sunday Times bestseller, Natives: Race and Class in the Ruins of Empire, the award-winning hip-hop artist, writer, and social entrepreneur pulls readers into an experience of being mixed-race (identifying as Black) in a racially divided world.
 Among the top five books included in Time Out's "Books, Films and Documentaries That Will Help You Learn About Anti-racism," Akala's Natives captures the social, historical, and political context that grips the world today moving readers to action and activism armed with a rich understanding of the U.K's roles in racism throughout the world.
-With his pulse on the global unrest, in the age of social distancing, Akala shared Black British History An Introduction on his YouTube channel, with viewers exclaiming, "This is so important!!!," "very informative," "The GOAT" (greatest of all time).
-In his TED Talk, which has more than 1.2 million views, Akala offers young people a different view of the arts and ultimately, themselves chronicling the work of The Hip-Hop Shakespeare Company, his music theater production company that bridges the world of William Shakespeare and hip-hop culture.
-Whether virtual and in-person, Alaka's presentations are impassioned, creative, while being both deeply personal and rich with history.
+The memoir is now being adapted into a documentary series on BBC.
+In his TED Talk, which has more than 1.2M views, Akala offers young people a different view of the arts and ultimately, themselves chronicling the work of The Hip-Hop Shakespeare Company, his music theater production company that bridges the world of William Shakespeare and hip-hop culture.
+Whether virtual or in-person, Alaka's presentations are impassioned, creative, while being both deeply personal and rich with history.

 In 2015, Akala and his manager Chanelle Newman co-founded Immovable Limited, a creative publishing hub which produces creative content across music, books and TV.
-Immovable's latest production, 'The Ruins of Empires' is an adaptation of Akala's graphic novel / epic poem of the same name – combining Hip Hop poetry and emerging technology, this innovative production blends both traditional and game engine animation with motion capture techniques and wearable technology, further pushing the envelope of the global Hip Hop art form.
+Immovable's latest production for BBC Two The Ruins of Empires is an adaptation of Akala's graphic novel / epic poem of the same name – combining Hip Hop poetry and emerging technology, this innovative production blends both traditional and game engine animation with motion capture techniques and wearable technology, further pushing the envelope of the global Hip Hop art form.